If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 A study by Banfield Pet Hospital, the world’s largest veterinary clinic, has announced that it can seriously increase your pets’ lifespan.

-From the data they analyzed, they found that female cats could live on average 32% longer.
+The data they analyzed showed that female cats could live, on average, 32% longer.

 Cats have extraordinary night vision.

 As mostly nocturnal creatures, cats rely on their eyesight to hunt at night.

 While they can’t exactly see in complete darkness, they definitely have far greater vision than we do!